 The fabulous and remarkable site of Tiwanaku has been much studied in the past 30 years.
-In fact, a recent bibliography of items pertaining to Tiwanaku and its place in Andean archaeology runs to dozens upon dozens of entries (see this site; see also this site for a more specific bibliography on the site of Tiwanaku itself).
+In fact, a recent bibliography of items pertaining to Tiwanaku and its place in Andean archaeology runs to dozens upon dozens of entries (see this site; see also this link for a more specific bibliography on the site of Tiwanaku itself).

 In the course of all this study the following conclusions have been reached (all provisional, pending further evidence and study).